Skip to content

 • Launch NoMachine's terminal via Applications > System Tools > Terminal, select 4GB RAM (and 1 CPU) to get a local terminal for using bjobs and its options.

-3. Do you already have 3 interactive sessions or 16 interactive cores running, or do you already have 150 cores running in total on the cluster?
+3. Do you already have 3 interactive sessions or 12 interactive cores running on the short_int queue or 4 interactive cores running on the long_int queue, or do you already have 150 cores running in total on the cluster?
 If you do, you have reached the limit of the resources one user can request.
 You can wait for these jobs to finish or you may opt to terminate one of your running jobs to prioritze another:

 • Launch NoMachine's terminal via Applications > System Tools > Terminal, select 4GB RAM (and 1 CPU) to get a local terminal.
 Review your running jobs using bjobs and its options.
 You can terminate a job using the bkill JOBID command or all jobs using bkill 0.